 - You may end up at a smaller org that pays less as it can’t afford to pay more

 - You may end up in a series of gig jobs driving for Uber, picking up groceries, slinging hamburgers, working as a security guard or cashier.
-They aren’t going to hire 65 year olds for high paying manual labor jobs at the housing development or the Toyota automobile assembly line as you may not be able to physically keep up.
+They aren’t going to hire 65 year olds for high paying manual labor jobs at the housing development construction site or the Toyota automobile assembly line as you may not be able to physically keep up.

-My point is be ready now so you your retirement is not derailed by an event like that.
-If the guy that gets laid off at 61 has his house paid for, tons saved for retirement and no debts well if he doesn’t get another high paying job it will be ok.
+My point is be ready now so your retirement is not derailed by an event like that.
+If the guy that gets laid off at 60 has his house paid for, tons saved for retirement and no debts well if he doesn’t get another high paying job it will be ok.

 Keep your skills fresh.